Google Analytics for Nonprofits: Tracking Web Performance

 yournonprofit.org/volunteer?utm_source=newsletter&utm_medium=email&utm_campaign=spring_outreach

-Additionally, integrating your email campaigns with Google Analytics allows you to connect insights from your email marketing platform—such as open rate, bounce rate, unsubscribe rate, and click-through rate—with website engagement metrics, giving a more complete view of campaign performance.
+Additionally, integrating your email campaigns with Google Analytics allows you to connect data from your email marketing platform—such as open rate, bounce rate, unsubscribe rate, and click-through rate—with website engagement metrics, giving a complete view of campaign performance.

 Tips for Tracking eCommerce

-Using eCommerce reports in Google Analytics provides valuable insights into donation trends and supporter behavior.
-Measure key metrics to understand how your online fundraising efforts perform.
+eCommerce reports in Google Analytics provide valuable insights into donation trends and supporter behavior.

-You can drive revenue by monitoring transaction information, average donation value, and time to donate.
-Within this report, you might notice that people consistently donate larger amounts at a specific time of day or day of the week.
-That way, you can schedule appeals for peak times.
+Drive revenue by monitoring transaction information, average donation value, and time to donate.
+Within this report, you might notice that people consistently donate larger amounts at a specific time or day of the week.
+That way, you can schedule appeals for peak response times.

 Other Google Products to Boost Nonprofit Efforts